|

 PDB

-files hold only the coordinates of sequential frames but no chemical
+files hold only the coordinates of sequential frames but no other

 |